pnojai/PianoExperiments/README.md

-# Piano Analysis/Synthesis - FirstTry
+# Piano Experiments

-I want to see if I can build a piano sampler in Python.
-I want to take a recording of a single piano note, run a Fourier analysis on it to determine its spectrum, and then synthesize an audio wave by applying the Fourier coefficients to sinusoids.
-I think that is called a Fourier Representation.
-If I get a meaningful result, then I want to extend that Fourier Representation to neighboring pitches and see how far I can go from the original pitch and still sound credble.
+This repository contains Jupyter notebooks with audio experiments about the piano.

+I started out with the idea of building a piano sampler in Python.
+I analyzed a single piano tone, which I then synthesized to see if I could get a convincing representation.
+I thought the results were meaningful, but the exploration provoked more questions which I continued to explore in more notebooks.

-I use tools from Allen Downey's book about digital signal processing, Think DSP.
+I use tools from Allen Downey's book about digital signal processing, *Think DSP*.
 His code is available on GitHub.

 https://github.com/AllenDowney/ThinkDSP.